 With each new technological development, we're presented with a trade-off.
 Do you want to be tracked, in exchange for easy directions?
 Do you mind us knowing your shopping habits in exchange for bespoke book recommendations?
 The evolution of augmented reality will present questions about the physical space we inhabit.
 How much of our walls and floor space are we prepared to give up? how much of the sky are we willing to cede?

 At the moment, we are in control.
 If you don’t want people to walk into the room unannounced, you just keep your phone in your pocket.
 But with the inevitable emergence of wearable technology, the prospect of more invasive interruptions seems inevitable.

 For now, though, the technology has barely opened its eyes.
-HoloMe might offer a daunting window into just how malleable "reality" could prove to be, but currently they're a small startup, full of enthusiasm for the good they think their technology can do.
+HoloMe might offer a daunting window into just how malleable "reality" could prove to be, but currently it's a small startup, full of enthusiasm for the good it thinks its technology can do.